-“Which one’s your favorite?”
 I get this question a lot from people visiting my stand at the farmers’ markets.
 It’s always a hard one to answer.
-Each of my chocolates was conceived only after long sessions of labor, of trial and error, discoveries and adjustments, hair-pulling and tooth-grinding, and a fair number of trips to the waste bin.
-Through it all, I really came to love each confection and to see its potential, even the most difficult ones.
-They have truly become my babies, and what mother goes around telling people she loves one of her children more than her others?
+Each of my chocolates was conceived only after long sessions of labor: of trial and error, discoveries and adjustments, hair-pulling, and a fair number of trips to the waste bin.
+By the time they’re “delivered,” I’ve fallen deeply in love with each and every one–even the most difficult.
+They are truly my babies.
+What mother goes around telling people she loves one of her children more than the others?

 Happy Mother’s Day to all the mothers out there!